skyrocket photo

 Despite his previously broken leg, Sky Rocket was named Grand Champion Classic Male in the FIRST EVER Classic Llama halter division (held at Oregon Flock and Fiber Festival), September 2008.
 “Rocky” was 16 years old at the time and defeated both a multiple grand-champion winning ALSA halter champion and his own son, Lost Creek Credo (who has since been awarded numerous Grand Champions at halter).

-Sky Rocket had some previous PLTA trial completions (two advanced, two master level), but wasn’t able to earn certification before we bought him because he hated picking up his feet — and totally refused to allow his back legs to be touched, let alone permit rear “foot inspections” as is required for PLTA MPL certification.
+Sky Rocket had some previous PLTA trial completions (two advanced, two master level), but wasn’t able to earn certification before we bought him because he hated picking up his feet — and totally refused to allow his back legs to be touched, let alone permit rear “foot inspections” as is randomly required for PLTA MPL certification.
 And then, of course, came the boarding years followed by the fractured leg and the long period physical rehabilitation (during much of which, picking up any foot other than the fractured one without the support of a chute and belly strap to lean on was physically asking too much).
 Although prior to the fracture Rocky was packing with as much weight, double the miles per day, and often double the maximum elevation gain that master level certification requires, the aftereffects of his healed fracture made extended or steep downhill stretches uncomfortable, and so we relegated him to what we consider “moderate” packing.
 To put that classification in perspective, those restrictions did NOT preclude pack trials at the master’s level.
-He finally agreed to pick up all of his feet for both of us, and in September 2009, he became the oldest llama to earn PLTA Master Pack Llama certification at age 17 years … and the only llama to do so after fracturing his leg.
+He finally agreed to pick up all of his feet for both of us, and in September 2009, he became the oldest llama to earn PLTA Master Pack Llama certification at age 17 years … and the only llama to do so after fracturing a leg.

 Sky Rocket was named and nicknamed (“Rocky”) by his previous owner.
+Both name and nickname proved painfully appropriate.

 Meet some of Sky Rocket’s offspring: